Countly/countly-server/README.md

 ##Installing & upgrading Countly server

-**Note:** If you are updating from v14.08, [read instructions here](https://github.com/Countly/countly-server/tree/plugins/bin/upgrade/15.03).

-You can either download all files from [Sourceforge](http://sf.net/projects/countly), or get code from Github (this page).
+All public Community Edition versions are [available from Github](https://github.com/Countly/countly-server/releases).
 We provide a beautiful installation sript (`bin/countly.install.sh`) with countly-server package that installs and configures everything required to run Countly Server.

-If you feel like doing things manually, or need to upgrade Countly from a previous version, please take a look at the installation & upgrading articles at [http://resources.count.ly](http://resources.count.ly "Countly resources page").
+If you want to upgrade Countly from a previous version, please take a look at [upgrading documentation](resources.count.ly/v1.0/docs/upgrading-countly-server).

 Countly also has Docker support - [see our official Docker repository](https://registry.hub.docker.com/u/countly/countly-server/)